 - Active monitoring: Have in place monitoring tools to track continuously for media coverage, both traditional and on social media channels.
 Information about who is commenting on the process or wider debate, influencing opinion and affecting the climate, is essential.

 - Core content: Content is king.
 Put together a core suite of materials that can be continuously updated as events change – process timelines, key messages, Q&A, holding statements, stakeholder lists and general information about the company’s contribution to key territories and overseas markets.
-Consider creation of public-facing content that can be accessed or distributed digitally via the company’s communications channels.
+Consider creating public-facing content that can be accessed or distributed digitally via the company’s communications channels.

 - Consistency of message: Ensure there’s consistency of messaging – jointly developed by the legal and communications teams (with input from other functions) – around key moments in the investigation, especially the final outcome.